saccofrancesco/supremebot/README.md

 ```

 ## Emailware
-Snipreme is an [emailware](https://en.wiktionary.org/wiki/emailware).
+Snipereme is an [emailware](https://en.wiktionary.org/wiki/emailware).
 Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <francescosacco.github@gmail.com> about anything you'd want to say about this software.
 I'd really appreciate it!

 ## Credits
 This software uses the following open source packages: